One of the hidden secrets of SEO is image optimization.

-In fact, according to Raven Tools, 78% of SEO issues are related to image issues.
+According to Raven Tools, 78% of SEO issues are related to images.

 Images are a critical factor and their are many aspects of your image to consider to make sure it is SEO optimized.

-ere are very simple changes you can make to your images to increase the likelihood of them actually helping your SEO.
+There are some very simple changes you can make to your images to increase the chances of them helping your SEO.

-The file name of your image is directly pulled by Google and other search engines to show your images in search.
+The file name of your photo is directly read by Google and other search engines in order to show them in image search results.

-While file names, are very easy to change, it is often something we overlook.
+File names are very easy to change, however it is something we often overlook.

 Google actually suggests to use very focused, detailed file names such as: